 Not an empty one – The Curse takes hold

 We know from history that this destruction of Jerusalem and its Temple, along with the expulsion of the Jews into worldwide exile, happened in 70 C.E.

 With the Temple destruction in 70 CE Israel’s withering took place.
 Then, it remained withered for thousands of years.

 This curse does not reside simply in the pages of the Gospel story.
 We can verify it happened in history.
 This Withering Curse pronounced by Jesus lasted many generations.
 The people of his day ignored him to their destruction.

 Jesus later clarified how that curse would come and how long it would last.

 24 They will fall by the sword and will be taken as prisoners to all the nations.
 Jerusalem will be trampled on by the Gentiles until the times of the Gentiles are fulfilled.Luke 21:24

-He taught that his curse (exile and Gentile control over Jerusalem) would last only ‘until the times of the Gentiles (non-Jews) are fulfilled’, predicting that his Curse would expire, explaining this further on Day 4.
+He taught that his curse (exile and Gentile control over Jerusalem) would last only ‘until the times of the Gentiles (non-Jews) are fulfilled’.
+He thus implied that his Curse would expire, explaining this further on Day 4.